Research Resources for Theology and Religious Studies

 - A very brief overview of electronic resources is available on our Libguide for TRS.

 Repositories / Archives

-- DSpace@Cambridge: DSpace@Cambridge is the institutional repository of the University of Cambridge.
+- Apollo: Apollo (formerly called DSpace@Cambridge) is the institutional repository of the University of Cambridge.
 The repository was established in 2003 to facilitate the deposit of digital content of a scholarly or heritage nature, allowing academics and their departments at the University to share and preserve this content in a managed environment.

 - JANUS: Archives within the University of Cambridge may be searched using the JANUS catalogue.
 They include the British and Foreign Bible Society's Library.

 - Images of several of the University Library's important collections are available online.
 They include the Gutenberg Bible Digital Facsimile.

 - The archives held in other UK Universities can be found in the Archives Hub.
 The catalogues of other manuscript collections can be searched using the National Archives website.

 - Online, full-text versions of over 1,000 University of Cambridge theses

 - The University Library : Manuscripts and Theses catalogue can be used to find theses and dissertations from the University of Cambridge.